Landslide and Disaster Preparedness in Japan

 • Slopes with no vegetation cover are especially prone to erosion.

-• The simplest and natural solution to prevent landslips is to plant vegetation as plants can slow down raindrops as they fall, and its roots can hold the soil together.
+• The simplest and natural solution to prevent landslips is to plant vegetation.
+Plants can slow down raindrops as they fall, and their roots can hold the soil together.

-There are also engineering solutions to control erosions such as changing the slope geometry, reinforcing slope materials with chemical solutions, using piles and retaining walls, and grouting rocks joints and fissures to improve surface strength and reducing permeability, diverting debris pathways, rerouting surface, and underwater drainage.
-But these methods can be constrained by cost, magnitude and frequency of landslide, and the size of the population at risk (Meng, n.d.).
+There are also engineering solutions to control erosion, such as changing the slope geometry, reinforcing slope materials with chemical solutions, using piles and retaining walls, grouting rock joints and fissures to improve surface strength and reduce permeability, diverting debris pathways, rerouting the surface, and underwater drainage.
+However, these methods can be constrained by cost, magnitude, frequency of landslides, and the size of the population at risk (Meng, n.d.).

 Source Citation: